rooted-io/rooted.io/index.md

   images.forEach(function(img) {
     // Listen for the 'load' event
     img.addEventListener('load', function() {
+      // Add a delay before adding the 'loaded' class to create the effect setTimeout(function() {
         // Add the class 'loaded' to the image img.classList.add('loaded');
+      }, 500); // Adjust the delay as needed
     });
   });
 });